Postrantor/navigation.ros.org/concepts/convert/output.md

 **GP Parameters** Whenever the GP part is invoked, it starts with 4 random BTs composed by one random control flow node and 2 random leaf nodes.
 The number of individuals in a generation is set to 25.

-**Scenarios** We ran the algorithm in five different scenarios of increasing diffi- culty.
+**Scenarios** We ran the algorithm in five different scenarios of increasing difficulty.
 The first scenario had no enemies and no gaps, thus only requiring motion to the right and jumping at the proper places.
-The resulting BT can be seen in Fig- ure [8.7a](#_bookmark312) where the action _Jump_ is executed if an obstacle is in front of Mario and the action _Go Right_ is executed otherwise.
+The resulting BT can be seen in Figure [8.7a](#_bookmark312) where the action _Jump_ is executed if an obstacle is in front of Mario and the action _Go Right_ is executed otherwise.
 The second scenario has no obstacles but it has gaps.
 The resulting BT can be seen in Figure [8.7b](#_bookmark312) where the action _Jump_ is executed if Mario is close to a gap.
 The third scenario has high obstacles, gaps and walking enemies.
 The resulting BT can be seen in Figure [8.7c](#_bookmark312) which is similar to a combination of the previous BTs with the addition of the action _Shoot_ executed as soon as Mario sees an enemy (cell 14), and to _Jump_ higher obstacles Mario cannot be too close.
 Note that to be able to show the BTs in a limited space, we used the _Pruning_ procedure mentioned in Section [8.2.3.](#pruning-of-ineffective-subtrees) A video is available that shows the performance of the algorithm in all 5 scenarios.[^1^](#_bookmark311)

 ![](./media/image190.jpeg){width="1.8524989063867017in" height="1.1340616797900263in"}